 Several Fallston starters said they weren't nervous; they thought they had played the tough one Thursday (62-55, against Catonsville), and just came out ready to play.

-Fallston is rich in talent.
+Fallston is rich in talent and depth.
 Thursday, senior Candy Credito (23 points) came through; last night it was sophomore Karen Tiedemann.